entrecode/ec.doc/doc/data_manager.md

     }
   ],
-  "pathToArray": "$.values", // required: path to the resource list to sync (single object in Single Resource Sync) "remoteIDJsonpath": "$.id", // required: path to the unique ID of the remote resource "itemMapping": { // Mapping of the final result to properties of the entry
+  "pathToArray": "$.values", // required: path to the resource list to sync (single object in Single Resource Sync) "remoteID": {
+    "__array": false,
+    "__jsonpath": "$.id", // required: path to the unique ID of the remote resource.
+All JSON Transformations are possible, so you may also build ids out of multiple properties
+  },
+  "itemMapping": { // Mapping of the final result to properties of the entry
     "name": [
           {